isislab-unisa/dmason/src/main/java/it/isislab/dmason/sim/field/network/kway/README.md

 For each supergraph, the following values are calculated:
 * number of superedges, that is the number of communication channels
-* total weight of superedges
-  * that is the sum of the weight of edges composing a superedge
+* total weight of superedges, i.e. the sum of the weight of edges composing a superedge
 * variance about the dimension of a supervertex
 * partitions imbalance